Blog

 3.2 Significance level of the statistical test

-3.3 Power or might
+3.3 Power or Might

-4. Example from our NOVUSTAT consulting practice
+4. Example from our NOVUSSTAT consulting practice

-If you enter these values into G*Power, a software for calculating the sample size, you get the following result:
+If you enter these values into G*Power, a software for calculating sample size, you get the following result:

-Fig. 1 Calculating the effect size
+Fig. 1 Calculation of the effect size

 Taking into account a drop-out rate of 10%, at least 1.1*14 = 15.4, i.e. 16 patients, must be recruited.